gouthambs/karuth-source/content/articles/building_luigi_task_pipeline.rst

 It is incredibly easy to write a script to process some data in python.
 But if you have a lot of tasks that depend on each other, and you need to create a robust work flow, then thinking in terms of a data pipeline is useful.

-Luigi is a framework for building data pipelines, and we will start with a simple "Hello World!" equivalent of an example.
+Luigi is a framework for building data pipelines, and managing workflows.
+The onus of setting up each unit of work is on you as the developer.
+Luigi taks care of resolving dependencies, manages the overall workflow, and most importantly handles failures.
+As a bonus Luigi provides a rather nice visualization tool and a command line interface.

 Luigi Basics
 ============

 In Luigi, a data pipeline is built by defining ``Task`` instances.
-For every ``Tas``, you can define its dependency by specifying the ``requires`` method for the ``Task``.
+For every ``Task``, you can define its dependency by specifying the ``requires`` method for the ``Task``.
 Every ``Task`` can define an ``output`` method to specify the ``Target`` where the results of the ``Task`` should go.
 Lets look at a simple example to get our feet wet, and gradually build complex cases.